Ali Baba Bunny: Reception

 Linda Simensky writes, "Ali Baba Bunny was produced in an era where Bugs and Daffy were often paired up, and while that didn't always work, in this cartoon they seem to be formidable opponents.
 In the early 1950s, Daffy Duck was no longer just daffy.
 He had progressed to being greedy, cheap, and without a trace of empathy.
 When put in the right circumstances, this worked.
 Bugs, as paired up with Daffy, lost a little of his ability to incite conflict, being given the job of mostly reacting and politely suffering Daffy's outbursts.
 But in this cartoon, Bugs has his classic moments too."

+Legacy

+Ali Baba Bunny was voted No. 35 of the 50 Greatest Cartoons of all time by members of the animation field.
+The film was edited into the Looney Tunes greatest hits features The Bugs Bunny/Road Runner Movie (1979) and Bugs Bunny's 3rd Movie: 1001 Rabbit Tales (1982).

 In popular culture

 During his SportsCenter tenure, Rich Eisen would occasionally use Hassan's catchphrase, "Hassan chop!", when a highlight showed a baseball player tossing his bat in disgust.

 The Offspring's 2021 album Let the Bad Times Roll features a song titled "Hassan Chop", which uses audio from the episode.